shuohan/segviz/docs/source/index.rst

 * The alpha value of the composition
 * The edge width of the label image

-This package also provides a command line tool to convert a NIfTI image into PNG slices.
+This package also provides command line tools to

+* Convert a NIfTI image into PNG slices
+* Generate an HTML file of a group of images
+* Run a web service to view the HTML file remotely

 .. toctree::